ISENBECK66/Heart-risk-prediction/README.md

 ---

 #### Notebook :
-The file *notebook.ipynb* contains all the code that I written during data preparation and data cleaning process and it contains also
+The file *notebook.ipynb* contains all the code that I wrote during data preparation and data cleaning process and it contains also
 EDA, feature importance analysis, model parameter tuning and model selection process.

 Unfortunatly, in this phase I discovered that the data in the choosen dataset were poorly correlated.